mustafa-kmindz/elara/README.md

 1. Member is registered on the network
 2. Member can sign-in to make transactions to earn points, redeem points and view their transactions
 3. Partner is registered on the network
-4. Partner can sign-in to view their transactions and display dashboard
+4. Partner can sign-in to view their transactions, display dashboard, add offer and add reward

 # Included Components